RoSk0/openstackclient-container/README.md

 # The OpenStackClient container installer script

+Currently this tool is optimised to work with the Catalyst Cloud, feel free to take your own copy and make it work for the cloud vendor of your choice.

 ## Just Give Me The Tools!
 If all you really care about is getting your hands on a working version of the container then simply run the following install command from a Linux shell to have a copy installed locally.